 The mathematical notion of causality can be traced back to \cite{GR69} and \cite{SI72} and has since then been extended and applied in various fields, see \cite{Shojaie:Fox} for an excellent survey.
-In our context of continuous-time stochastic processes, the notion of Granger causality and contemporaneous uncorrelatedness, as defined in \cite{VF23pre}, are based on conditional orthogonality relations of linear subspaces generated by subprocesses, similar to \cite{EI07} in discrete time.
-This setup is perfectly suitable for stationary stochastic processes, while the approaches of \cite{EI10} using conditional independence relations for stochastic processes in discrete time and those of~\cite{Mogensen:Hansen:2022, Mogensen:Hansen:2020, DI07, DI08,Eichler:Dahlhaus:Dueck} using conditional local independence are suitable for semimartingales and point processes.
+In our context of continuous-time stochastic processes, the notion of Granger causality and contemporaneous correlation, as defined in \cite{VF23pre}, are based on conditional orthogonality relations of linear subspaces generated by subprocesses, similarly to \cite{EI07} in discrete time.
+This setup is perfectly suitable for stationary stochastic processes.
+At the same time, the approaches of \cite{EI10} using conditional independence relations for stochastic processes in discrete time and that of~\cite {Mogensen:Hansen:2022, Mogensen:Hansen:2020, DI07, DI08, Eichler:Dahlhaus:Dueck} using conditional local independence are suitable for semimartingales and point processes.
 We refer to \cite{VF23pre} for a detailed overview of graphical models for stochastic processes and the advantages of the different approaches.